• Work With Us

 redeeming united miles

-From United’s homepage or by selecting “book with award miles” from the MileagePlus drop down menu on United’s navigation bar, enter your search details.
+From United’s homepage, enter your search details.
 From the homepage, make sure to select “book with miles” so your results will show in miles and not dollars.

 United’s website is actually pretty good in terms of showing available Star Alliance partner award space, as well as space available with their non-alliance partners.